drshahizan/HPDP/2526/project/p1/AyamGepuk/README.md

 ## 3.0 Data Collection
 ### 3.1 Crawling Method (Pagination, Rate-Limiting, Async)
-Data collection was performed using two custom-built asynchronous scrapers — one for Edge Malaysia and one for The Sun — both implemented with `asyncio` and `aiohttp`.
+Data collection was performed using two custom-built asynchronous scrapers, one for Edge Malaysia and one for The Sun, both implemented with `asyncio` and `aiohttp`.

 **Edge Malaysia Scraper:**
 - Targets the internal REST API endpoint: `https://theedgemalaysia.com/api/loadMoreCategories?offset={offset}&categories={category}&limit={limit}`